 Las Grietas is on Santa Cruz Island in the Galapagos Islands.
 It’s a place you can go without a guide, unlike many of the other areas on the Galapagos.

-You'll need to take a water taxi across Academy Bay to Angermeyer Point.
-You'll walk by the Angermeyer Waterfront Inn, a small beach, then down a path that takes you out by a salt lake and across some lava rock, and then through a small wooded area.
+You must take a water taxi across Academy Bay to Angermeyer Point.
+You’ll walk by the Angermeyer Waterfront Inn, a small beach, then down a path that takes you out by a salt lake and across some lava rock, and then through a small wooded area.

 We went with a guide because we were working with Red Mangrove Galapagos Lodges at the time.
 I would recommend going with a guide especially if you have children and are concerned about getting lost.

 Along the trail by the salt lake, watch for Darwin’s cotton.
 If the season is right – we saw it in April – you might see mature cotton balls on the bushes.

 Directions to Las Grietas